quantum-kite/kite/docs/documentation/optimization.md

 ## Single-Particle Green's Functions

-: Usually, no kernel is required here[^3][^4] as singularities of the Green's function are naturally broadened by a finite $\eta$.
+: No kernel is required here[^3][^4] as singularities of the Green's function must be broadened by a finite $\eta$ due to discrete nature of the energy spectrum of lattice models with a finite number of sites.
+An exact spectral decomposition of broadened lattice Green's functions exists and is the basis of the Chebyshev polynomial Green's function method [^3] implemented in KITE.
 Provided $\eta$ exceeds the spacing between eigenvalues of the SPH, the truncation order may be arbitrarily increased and convergence is achieved **when the data ceases to depend on M**.
-Smaller values of $\eta$ typically require higher values of $M$ to converge.
+Calculations with fine values of $\eta$ approaching the mean level spacing typically require higher values of $M$ to converge, but are crucial in some problems.

     !!!
 Info "Rule of Thumb"